Lucha Corpi: Personal life and career

 Corpi's family was from the southern part of Veracruz.
 Her paternal grandparents were Italian, Hispanic with Native American ancestry; of her maternal grandparents, one was surnamed Constantino and the other was three-quarters Mexican.
 Her family insisted she and her six sisters and two brothers all be educated.
 Her elder brother would not attend school without her, which explanation led to an agreement with the school allowing her to sit in the back of the classroom.

-In 1964 she married Guillermo Hernández and they immigrated to the United States so that he could study at the University of California at Berkeley.
-They divorced in 1970 and she started taking classes at the University of California at Berkeley where she got her BA in comparative literature.
+In 1964, she married Guillermo Hernández and they immigrated to the United States so that he could study at the University of California at Berkeley.
+They divorced in 1970 and she started taking classes at the University of California at Berkeley, where she earned her BA degree in comparative literature.

 In 1969, divorced and with a small child, she began writing poetry; her first publication was in a Norton anthology, followed by work in an anthology with other Mexican writers.